stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 but as I examined the records more carefully, I found that the graves had all been transferred at an early date to the North Burial Ground on the Pawtucket West Road.

-  Then suddenly I came&mdash;by a rare piece of chance, since it was not in the main body of records and might easily have been missed&mdash;upon something which aroused my keenest eagerness, fitting in as it did with several of the queerest phases of the affair.
+  Then suddenly I came--by a rare piece of chance, since it was not in the main body of records and might easily have been missed--upon something which aroused my keenest eagerness, fitting in as it did with several of the queerest phases of the affair.
 It was the record of a lease, in 1697, of a small tract of ground to an Etienne Roulet and wife.
-At last the French element had appeared&mdash;that, and another deeper element of horror which the name conjured up from the darkest recesses of my weird and heterogeneous reading&mdash;and I feverishly studied the platting of the locality as it had been before the cutting through and partial straightening of Back Street between 1747 and 1758.
+At last the French element had appeared--that, and another deeper element of horror which the name conjured up from the darkest recesses of my weird and heterogeneous reading--and I feverishly studied the platting of the locality as it had been before the cutting through and partial straightening of Back Street between 1747 and 1758.
 I found what I had half expected, that where the shunned house now stood the Roulets had laid out their graveyard behind a one-story